aframevr/aframe/docs/primitives/a-plane.md

 [geometry]: ../components/geometry.md

-The plane primitive creates flat surfaces using the [geometry][geometry] component with the type set to `plane`.
+The plane primitive creates a flat surface using the [geometry component] with type set to `plane`.

 ## Example